ayw2026/ayw2026.github.io/_pages/info.md

 ## Awards

-This year, two awards will be given during the workshop:
+Authors presenting during the workshop or submitting a short paper to our Volume in the AIRO Springer Series will have the opportunity to get their work recognized as outstanding.
+More precisely, there will be the following two awards:

-- **Optit Best Presentation Award** – You can indicate your interest in participating on the abstract submission form.
-Prize: €500.
+- **[Optit](https://optit.net) Best Presentation Award** – You can indicate your interest in participating in the Abstract Submission form; prize: €500.
-- **Cargoful Best Paper Award** – Participation is automatic and limited to authors submitting a paper to the Springer volume.
-Prize: €300.
+- **[Cargoful](https://cargoful.tech) Best Paper Award** – Participation is automatic and limited to authors submitting a paper to the Springer volume; prize: €300.

 More details will be available soon.